-- Firmware The Switch now supports MS firmware downloads from a TFTP server. - Configuration Files The Switch now supports downloading and uploading of configuration files both to (for configuration restoration) and from (for configuration backup) MS's, using a TFTP server. - Log The Switch now supports uploading MS log files to a TFTP server.
+- Firmware The Switch now supports MS firmware downloads from a TFTP server. - Configuration Files This Switch now supports the downloading and uploading of configuration files both to (for configuration restoration) and from (for configuration backup) MSs, using a TFTP server. - Log The Switch now supports uploading MS log files to a TFTP server.

-The user may zoom in and zoom out when utilizing the topology window to get a better, more defined view of the configurations.
+The user may zoom in and zoom out when utilizing the topology window to get a better, more defined view of the configuration.